reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 The form is just the same as for the product details.

-When the product is loaded alone, the "Model" field can be customized, if you make an edition greater than 1 product then this field will be read-only.
+When the product is loaded alone, the "Model" field can be customized; if you make an edition greater than 1 product then this field will be read-only.
 Upon registration, the system will retrieve the product name and assign it for product synchronization.

 ### Sync management of products